NOAA-OWP/t-route/TERMS.md

 all uses of the work, to the fullest extent permitted by applicable law.
 When using or citing the work, you should not imply endorsement by the author or the affirmer.

-## Exceptions

-_Source code or other assets that are excluded from the TERMS should be listed here.
-These may include dependencies that may be licensed differently or are not in the public domain._